 What’s more, because it relies on a large network of users, it’s strengthened by the network effect— if they identify an attack on one user of Wordfence, all the other users will be protected from that same attack in the future.

-Even if you’ve got a firewall and blacklist protection, you still want to get yourself a vulnerability scanner.
+Even if you’ve got a firewall and blocklist protection, you still want to get yourself a vulnerability scanner.

 A vulnerability scanner is like the flipside of a firewall.
 While a firewall is all about thinking about new ways of keeping the bad guys out, a vulnerability scanner is all about thinking like the bad guys.